 To add a dashboard per store in AppsFlyer:

-- Go to, My apps, click Add app.
+- In AppsFlyer, from the side menu, select Settings > My apps, and click Add app.

 - Select Android > In 3rd-party store.